Unleash/unleash/docs/api/admin/metrics-api.md

 `GET http://unleash.host.com/api/admin/seen-toggles`

-This enpoints returns a list of applications and what toogles unleash has seend for each application.
-It will only guarantee toggles reported by client applications within the last hour, but will in most cases remember seen-toggles for applications longer
+This enpoints returns a list of applications and what toogles unleash has seen for each application.
+It will only guarantee toggles reported by client applications within the last hour, but will in most cases remember seen toggles for applications longer.

 **Example response:**